-5. Browser and Presets
+5. Browser

-The Browser provides access to all your Komplete Kontrol factory content (Libraries, Instruments, Snapshots and Multis), as well as your own user content.
+The Browser provides access to all your factory content (), as well as your own user content.
 Sophisticated browser functionality allows you to filter sounds by tags, brand, product, bank, text search, user presets and Favorites, helping you to quickly and intuitively find the right presets for your musical needs.

-▶ To open the Browser, click the Browser icon in the header.
+▶ To open the Browser, click the Browser icon in the .